cam-inc/viron/packages/website/docs/04-Advanced-Guides/authentication.md

             }
           ],
           "responses": {
+            "200": {
+              "description": "Returns the authorization URL if mode is cors.", "content": {
+                "application/json": {
+                  "schema": {
+                    "type": "object",
+                    "properties": {
+                      "authorizationUrl": {
+                        "type": "string",
+                        "format": "uri"
+                      }
+                    }
+                  }
+                }
+              }
+            },
             "301": {
-              "description": "Redirect to the authorization endpoint."
+-             "description": "Redirect to the authorization endpoint if mode is navigate."
             }
           }
         }